 Last week I received a call from a licensed agent about a property I have listen on the MLS.
 The agent informed my assistant that the property wasn't zoned as a tri-plex so it could not be listed as one.
 My assistant kindly explained that it was zoned as a multi-family which means it can be a tri-plex.
 The agent then continued to complain that the property was in the community redevelopment zone, which my assistant knew was not true.
 In the end, it turns out that the real estate agent was just trying to argue her client into the best deal possible.

 The microcosm of this business involves a lot of clashing with other people because everyone is trying to get the best deal for themselves, or the client they are representing.
 You cannot take it personally, you must have thick skin, and learn how to handle people that are trying to bully you.

 When I first started out in real estate, I had thin skins, but with time and experience, I grew tough.
 This does not mean you need to be a jerk.
-You can be kind and respectful, but don’t let people push you around.
-If you don’t let bullies push you around in real estate, they won’t.
+You can be kind and respectful, without letting people push you around.
+If you don't let bullies push you around in real estate, they won't.
 They will realize that you are tough and smart and move onto other people.
 People will not try to play games with a person that obviously knows what they are doing.

 3. Money Issues

 Losing money is the most obvious reason people quit real estate.
 It is completely unacceptable to lose money on a deal.
 If you use a margin of safety, avoid mistakes, and only do great deals you won't lose money.
 In my book “Real Estate Investing Gone Bad” you can read 21 stories of what not to do in real estate.